SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 When to Contact a Medical Professional

 Contact your provider if you have severe back pain that does not go away.
-Call right away if you have numbness, loss of movement, weakness, or bowel or bladder changes.
+Contact them right away if you have numbness, loss of movement, weakness, or bowel or bladder changes.

 Alternative Names